Mike Martz: Head coach

 In 2004, the Rams got off to a slow start and Martz's popularity with the fans began to wane; the "online community" was particularly hostile.
 Despite the early struggles, a late-season rally combined with a weak NFC West allowed the Rams to sneak into the playoffs as a wild-card with an 8–8 record.
 They had to overcome an unusual number of injuries, but still managed to beat the Seattle Seahawks in the first round of the playoffs—making NFL history by becoming the first team with a non-winning (regular season) record to win a postseason game.
 The Rams would go on to lose to the Falcons in the divisional round.
 The loss of defensive coordinator Lovie Smith, who left to become head coach of the Chicago Bears—and took two of his assistant coaches with him—impacted the team's performance on the field.
+Draft picks overseen by Martz such as Trung Canidate not panning out did little to help matters.

 On October 10, 2005, Martz took a leave of absence from the Rams to treat a persistent bacterial infection in his heart.
 His assistant head coach, Joe Vitt, became the interim coach for the rest of the season, and offensive coordinator Steve Fairchild chose the offensive plays.
 Martz told the Rams that after being examined and evaluated by his treating physician (Dr. Victoria Fraser), his illness would prevent him from performing his duties.
 Martz immediately announced that he would miss the rest of the season.

 Martz allegedly had several conflicts with the Rams' front office over the years, which reportedly came to a climax in 2005, as well.
 While watching a Rams game on live television while recuperating at home, Team President John Shaw prevented Martz from relaying a play call to Fairchild by phone.
 Despite being on leave, Martz also periodically appeared in-person at team practices late in the season.
 Martz was given medical clearance to coach the Rams' last regular season game, on New Year's Day, 2006; however, management refused to let him do so, and fired him the day after that game.